neuefische/wd-flipped-classroom-curriculum/sessions/js-array-methods-2/js-array-methods-2.md

 | < 0                     | sort `a` before `b`                |
 | === 0                   | keep original order of `a` and `b` |

-> 💡 `sort()` converts the elements into strings, then compares their sequences of UTF-16 Code units
+> 💡 `toSorted()` converts the elements into strings, then compares their sequences of UTF-16 Code units
 > values.
-This is why `array.sort()` without a callback is mostly useless.
+This is why `array.toSorted()` without a callback is mostly useless.

 ### Sorting Strings

-In order to sort strings, you need to tell the `sort()` method two things inside of the callback
+In order to sort strings, you need to tell the `toSorted()` method two things inside of the callback
 function:

 - lowercase both strings before comparing them (uppercase works as well)